-Earl Thomas posts he plans to report as Seahawks apparently turn down a second-round pick from Dallas
+Earl Thomas plans to report to Seahawks as stalemate with all-pro safety apparently ends

-Seahawks holdout safety Earl Thomas wrote via Instagram Wednesday morning that he plans to report to the Seahawks today.
+Seahawks safety Earl Thomas wrote via Instagram Wednesday morning that his holdout is ending.
+Reports say the team turned down a second-round pick from Dallas for Thomas.

-Hold out free safety Earl Thomas will report to Seahawks’ camp today, he indicated on an Instagram post Wednesday morning that followed a a report from ESPN’s Josina Anderson that he would show up.
+Hold out free safety Earl Thomas will report to Seahawks’ practice today, he indicated on an Instagram post Wednesday morning that followed a report from ESPN’s Josina Anderson that he would show up.

 Thomas wrote on Instagram, accompanied by a picture of himself in the Seahawks’ weight room, that: “I worked my whole life for this…..
 I’ve never let me teammates, city or fans down as long as I’ve lived and don’t plan on starting this weekend.
 With that being said, the disrespect has been well noted and will not be forgotten.
 Father Time may have an undefeated record but best believe I plan on taking him into triple overtime when it comes to my career.”